sabyg147/LLM-HALLUCINATION-EVALUATION/README.md

 ---

-*Built at 6AM after a long night of debugging.
-Worth it.* 😄

----

-## 🏗️ Architecture
+*V1 built at 6AM after a sleepless night.
+V2 built the next day.
+Still going. 😄*